ChanakaGH/MatificCodingChallenge/README.md

 Assumptions

-This is a monitoring system.
-Thus insertion and modification APIs are not provided A team consists of 16 players.
+1. This is a monitoring system.
+Thus insertion and modification APIs are not provided.
+2. A team consists of 16 players.
 Not more or less than that.

 Requirements
-1.Django:3.0.3
-2.djangorestframework:3.11.0
-3.python:3.8.7
+1. Django:3.0.3
+2. djangorestframework:3.11.0
+3. python:3.8.7

 Running the server